-This document sets out the public disclosures required under the Investment Firm Prudential Regime (IFPR) for Scottish Widows Administration Services Limited (the 'Company') as at 31st December 2023 and as defined under the Financial Conduct Authority's (FCA) prudential handbook, MIFIDPRU.
+This document sets out the public disclosures required under the Investment Firm Prudential Regime (IFPR) for Scottish Widows Administration Services Limited (the 'Company') as of 31st December 2024 and as defined under the Financial Conduct Authority's (FCA) prudential handbook, Markets in financial instruments directive prudential rulebook (MIFIDPRU).
 The Company forms part of Scottish Widows Group Limited (SWG), a wholly owned subsidiary of Lloyds Banking Group plc (the 'Group').
 The Company contributes to the results of the Insurance, Pensions and Investments (IP&I) division of the Group.
 Under Chapter 2 of MIFIDPRU, the Company is not part of an IFPR consolidation group.
 The Company is supervised by the FCA on a solo entity basis and consolidation is triggered under UK Capital Requirements Regulation (CRR).